What You Can Do: Source Water Protection

 You can settle on decisions that will ensure water at its source:

-- Dispose of items such as cleaners containing hazardous chemicals, pesticides, paints, solvents, fuel, and flammable liquids properly.
-Read the imprints to understand how to use and dispose of the things safely.
+• Dispose of items such as cleaners containing hazardous chemicals, pesticides, paints, solvents, fuel, and flammable liquids properly.
+Read the instructions to understand how to use and dispose of the things safely.
 Do not dump these items into sewers, on the ground, in a can, or into a drain.
 Take these items to your neighborhood family's hazardous waste drop-off location.

-- Properly dispose of pharmaceuticals.
-A few districts and medication disposal projects have developed initiatives for the safe exchange of syringes and discarded medicines.
+• Properly dispose of pharmaceuticals.
+Several districts and medication-disposal projects have developed initiatives to facilitate the safe exchange of syringes and discarded medications.
 Ask your local health department or pharmacy if such a program is available in your community.

-- If you wash your vehicle at home, use fitting cleansing agents, such as non-phosphate and biodegradable chemicals.
+• If you wash your vehicle at home, use suitable cleaning agents, such as non-phosphate, biodegradable chemicals.
 Guarantee that chemicals, earth, and oil don't enter storm sewers.
 Accumulate the wastewater using control pads and containers.

-- Separate your rain gutter from the sewer.
-Catch the stormwater in a rain barrel to water your grass and plants, or redirect the stream to a spot where it can splash into the earth and reestablish the groundwater.
+• Separate your rain gutter from the sewer.
+Catch stormwater in a rain barrel to water your grass and plants, or redirect the stream to a spot where it can splash into the ground, replenishing groundwater.

-- Flow air through the compacted soil in the tumble to empower oxygen, water, and supplements to accomplish the roots.
+• Flow air through the compacted soil in the tumble to deliver oxygen, water, and nutrients to the roots.